The Future Commando Force (FCF) is designed to modernise the way Royal Marines operate.

 One of the main differences on the new uniform is largely symbolic, as it will be the first time in decades marines are not wearing the same standard kit as the Army.

 The arched black and green Royal Marines Commando shoulder flash will be changed to a navy blue and red velcro-attaching rectangular patch, which dates back to the Second World War.

-It sees a return to the traditional commando insignia, similar to the the design first worn by commandos when they launched raids in Nazi-occupied Europe.
+It sees a return to the traditional commando insignia, similar to the design first worn by commandos when they launched raids in Nazi-occupied Europe.

 Additionally, the Union Flag on the left arm is replaced by a White Ensign, to represent the Royal Navy.

-Lieutenant Colonel Ben Reynolds RM, who led the procurement and design of the new uniform, said it shows the Royal Marines' "distinctiveness" and "unique capabilities", as well as the "Royal Navy’s eagerness to invest" in the Future Commando Force.
+Lieutenant Colonel Ben Reynolds RM, who led the buying in and design of the new uniform, said it shows the Royal Marines' "distinctiveness" and "unique capabilities", as well as the "Royal Navy's eagerness to invest" in the Future Commando Force.

 Alongside the uniform, new technology is being trialled that, if successful, will form part of the Future Commando Force.